wengandrew/formation-modeling/README.md

 # To-Do

-## Numerical issues
+## Numerical Improvements

-- [ ] Fix oscillations at higher C-rates
+- [ ] Fix oscillations at higher C-rates and during the CV hold
+- [ ] Refactor the numerical integration scheme to be standard form (dxdt = f(x, t, ...)
+- [ ] Reparameterize Rn, Ln, Lp based on the full expansion model
 - [x] Fix anode expansion function (there's a kink; the equation from Mohtat2020 may have some typos)
 - [x] Fix $\delta_p + \delta_n \neq \delta_{tot}$ issue
 - [x] Reparameterize $U_n$ and $U_p$ to align with the measured initial full cell voltage before formation

-## Understanding
+## Experiments
-- [ ] Why does the BV expression for lithium intercalation have a dependency on the electrolyte concentration?
+- [ ] Define simulation output metrics directly in the model itself for convenience and modularization
+    - [ ] CE, Qd, and Qc for cycles 1, 2, 3
+    - [ ] dQ/dV peak positions
+- [ ] Run the initial formation charge at different C-rates
+- [ ] Run the initial formation charge at different CV hold conditions
+- [ ] Run calendar aging experiments at different SOCs following formation